MCP HubMCP Hub

 • Alerting System: Offers features to manage alert rules, including listing and fetching alert rule information, which helps maintain system reliability.

-A Model Context Protocol (MCP) server for Grafana, providing access to your Grafana instance and the surrounding ecosystem.
+A Model Context Protocol (MCP) server for Grafana that provides access to your Grafana instance and its ecosystem.

 Features